 Day 2 followed a similar plan to day one, a short trek followed by an afternoon of relaxing.
 The local rice fields are beautiful to walk through, and we took a couple of hours to walk down to the fields, through them and back to the main road.
 Be warned, the paths are very steep up and down the valley.

 Our afternoons were spent sitting on our balcony, watching the sunset and generally relaxing in the hills of Bali!
 If you arrive in Kuta and, like us, just wanted to get out of there, Munduk is a great pace to visit for a couple of days.
 Do a bit of walking, have some coffee and enjoy the beautiful scenery.
-And then get on a boat and visit Gili Meno island, our favourite place of the journey so far!
+And then get on a boat and visit Gili Meno island!